Secuoyas-Experience/covid-19-es/READ.ME.md

 | Defunciones | Deaths |
 | UCI | Intensive Care |

-+ Subject
-Acumulado - cumulative
++ Subject - Acumulado for cumulative

 ### Data by Ministry of Health (datos-ministerio-salud)